 The great thing about loading your plate with veggies is they are low carb, and you can eat a massive amount of them without adding too many calories to your daily intake.
 They also help you get the right amount of vitamins, minerals, and fiber for the day.
 Most well-rounded, maintainable fat loss diets look identical to this one, and you don’t need to spend big bucks to get it.

-I’ve worked with clients before that would consume so much coffee in the morning that their appetite would be gone, and they wouldn’t eat until 1 pm or so in the afternoon.
+I’ve worked with clients before that really needed to stop drinking so much coffee.
+They would consume so much caffeine in the morning that their appetite would be gone.
+Consequently, they wouldn’t eat until 1 pm or so in the afternoon.
 Then they would get a surge of energy and crash by 3 or 4.
 It’s a very common story, but it’s important to make sure your body stays high in energy all day while maintaining a sense of clarity.
 It all starts with establishing a few healthy habits in the morning.

 On top of drinking water first thing in the morning, continuing to drink water throughout the day, around 64 ounces to be exact, also aids in weight loss.
 The reason?
 Well, the body is mostly made of water, and every system inside the body runs smoother and more efficiently when there is an abundance of water present.
 It also reduces appetite.
 A lot of the time when you feel hungry, it’s actually just dehydration.
 So be sure to stay on top of your water intake in the morning and throughout the day!